The Ritangle 2022 competition has now finished

 Ritangle is a free maths competition aimed at teams of sixth form/ college students running from early October to mid-December.
 The ‘Stage 1’ questions are released one at a time across this period; the answers unlock information to solve the final multi-part question.

-Stage 1 questions can be viewed on the Integral Twitter feed and registered teams can access them through their team login.
+Stage 1 questions can be viewed on the MEI Twitter feed and registered teams can access them through their team login.

 The final question is available only to registered teams through their team login.